madilk/Track-Web3-wallet-balances-for-marketing-attribution-in-GA4-BigQuery-Using-n8n/README.md

 GA4 Push: Sends the wallet_usd_balance as a custom metric to GA4 via the Measurement Protocol to maintain session continuity.

 BigQuery Insert: Records the original wallet address and hashed wallet address into a secure table for SQL joining with raw GA4 data.

+If the wallet balance exceeds a chosen amount, it also sends a whale alert message to Discord.

 Prerequisites